mcglow2/guides/source/hpc/other/StorageRequest.md

 ### New Storage Request

-- To have a new cluster research storage share created for your group, submit a [Cluster Storage Request](https://tufts.qualtrics.com/jfe/form/SV_5bUmpFT0IXeyEfj), the link is also availabe on [Research Technology website](https://it.tufts.edu/high-performance-computing)
+- To have a new cluster research storage share created for your group, submit a [Cluster Storage Request](https://tufts.qualtrics.com/jfe/form/SV_5bUmpFT0IXeyEfj).
 - New storage over 1TB may require a consultation.

 ### Existing Storage Increase

-- Submit a [Cluster Storage Request](https://tufts.qualtrics.com/jfe/form/SV_5bUmpFT0IXeyEfj) for an increase, the link is also availabe on [Research Technology website](https://it.tufts.edu/high-performance-computing)
+- Submit a [Cluster Storage Request](https://tufts.qualtrics.com/jfe/form/SV_5bUmpFT0IXeyEfj) for an increase.
 - No more than 5TB shall be granted within a 12-month interval per updated policy.
 - Increase over 1TB may require a consultation.